Word Gems

 wake up, get up, it's time to go to work

-Yes, I can still hear my dad calling to me at 6 AM.
+Yes, I can still hear my dad calling to my teenage self at 6 AM.

 There is a harvest to be brought in, and we can aspire to be laborers, farmers, in God's harvest fields -- as counselors, teachers, coaches, healers, guides, those who point the way.

-Despite this life-focus, there will always be plenty of time for recreation in Summerland, no worries there.
+Editor’s note: Despite this focus on service and work, there will always be plenty of time for recreation in Summerland.

-And yet he also wants to assure us that there’s an abundance of time just to enjoy life:
+And yet he also wants to assure us that there’s an abundance of time for recreation:

 “But, it’s not all work [in Summerland]; plenty time play, plenty time enjoy, plenty time learn – so much all the time to learn.”